 When Mystery, Inc. are guests of honor at the grand opening of the Coolsville Museum of Criminology, a masked villain shows up and creates havoc before stealing the costumes of the gang's most notorious villains: Black Knight Ghost, Pterodactyl Ghost and Tar Monster.
-Could it be that their nemesis, mad scientist Jonathan Jacobo has returned and is trying to recreate their deadliest foes?
-Velma has a crush on the hunk / museum curator Patrick Wisely but why is he acting so suspicious?
-The Mystery Gang is hard pressed to succeed this time, since pesky TV reporter Heather Jasper-Howe insists they are buffoons.
+Could it be that their nemesis, mad scientist Jonathan Jacobo has returned and is trying to recreate their deadliest enemies?
+Velma has a crush on the museum curator Patrick Wisely despite her fears of intimacy but why is he acting so suspicious?
+The Mystery Gang is hard pressed to succeed this time, since annoying television reporter Heather Jasper-Howe insists they are buffoons.
 Written by

 After the disappointing effort of the first Scooby-Doo film I wasn't much enthusiastic about this "Monsters Unleashed".
 But to tell the truth this film handled the characters better and the climax more interesting, at least in terms of the identity of the villain.
 It remained true to the original cartoon storyline in the sense that the character of the villain appeared earlier in the film.
 The dialogues also got better, though abandoning thick sense of humor was impossible.
 It failed to develop enough chemistry between the members of the gang, which is in fact faithful to the cartoon where in my opinion the characters are quite one-dimensional.